Derpseh/Scroll/README.md

 `template list`: provides a list of templates currently registered to you.

-`rec start <template number>`: starts an active recruiting session. template number here **does not** mean the %template-id% string used above, but rather the number shown when you use `[b]template list`.
-Thus: recruiting with the first template registered to you would be `[b]start 1`, and so on.
+`rec start <template number>`: starts an active recruiting session. template number here **does not** mean the %template-id% string used above, but rather the number shown when you use `[p]template list`.
+Thus: recruiting with the first template registered to you would be `[p]rec start 1`, and so on.

 `rec stop`: removes yourself from the current recruiting session, and ends it if no one is left actively recruiting.